aimalz/qp/docs/contributing.rst

 Checks for new code
 -------------------

 There are a number of checks that will need to pass before a pull request adding new code will be accepted.
-These should all be implemented in the travis automatted testing, but it can also be useful to run them yourself before you make the pull request.
+These should all be implemented in the travis automated testing, but it can also be useful to run them yourself before you make the pull request.

 Running pylint